mleprince018/azure-certifications/DP-203 Azure Data Engineering.md

   - has a set of char manipulation functions like `split` or divide a col based on a delimiter
 - WRITING DATA: you use the `dataframe_name.write` to write output - generally as parquet file (fast and best general use)

+> NOTE: when you partion data to a file, it doesn't save the cols you partitioned by on the partitioned file.
+> So if you read in the data fater it was partitioned by year & month, if you don't have order date, you wouldn't know what you "read" back into the session by looking at data.
+> BUUUUT it seems to keep those cols if you create an external table???

 ```python
 from pyspark.sql.functions import split, year, col
 # Read in dataset